CodeLikeGirls/days-of-code-stats/README.md

 Stats parser for it-learning challenge

 TODO:
-- View класс - убрать, потом переписать мб
-- Parser tags
-- add number to stats
+? add number to stats

-- delete invalid tags from all,
 - make it possible to view all tags
-- stats for all days tags
 - beautiful headers
 - take file path as argument